kyoran/CarlaEnv-Benchmark/README.md

 # CarlaEnv-Benchmark

-An open source benchmark for (multi-task) reinforcement learning of autonomous vehicles, and world modeling of intelligent transportation system, etc.
+An autopilot benchmark for multi-modality visual reinforcement learning, and world modeling of intelligent transportation system, etc.

+Our benchmark is constantly being upgraded, including the addition of extreme weather and challenging traffic scenarios.

 <div align="center">
 <table border="0" border-collapse="collapse">
     <tr>